vrischmann/go-metrics-influxdb/README.md

     measurement,                // your measurement
     metricsuser,                // your InfluxDB user
     metricspass,                // your InfluxDB password
-    tags,                       //your tag set as map[string]string
-    aligntimestamps             //align the timestamps )
+    tags,                       // your tag set as map[string]string aligntimestamps             // align the timestamps )
 ```